 Iron is mostly obtained from minerals hematite and magnetite.
 In smaller degrees, it can also be obtained from the minerals taconite, limonite and siderite, according to Jefferson Lab.
 Iron has four different allotropic forms, which means that it has four different structural forms in which atoms bond in different patterns, according to Los Alamos National Laboratory.
 Those forms are called ferrites, known as alpha (which is magnetic), beta, gamma and omega.

 Iron is an important nutrient in our diet.
 Iron deficiency, the most common nutritional deficiency, can cause anemia and fatigue that affects the ability to perform physical work in adults.
-It can also cause impair memory or other mental function in teens, according to the Centers for Disease Control and Prevention.
+It can also impair memory and other mental function in teens, according to the Centers for Disease Control and Prevention.
 Women who have iron deficiency while pregnant are at an increased risk of having small and early babies, the CDC warns.

 There are two types of dietary iron: heme iron and non-heme iron.
 Heme iron — which is the more readily absorbed type of iron — is found in meat, fish and poultry, whereas non-heme iron — which is also absorbed but to a lesser extent than heme iron — is found in both plant foods (such as spinach, kale and broccoli) and meat, according to the American Red Cross.
-People absorb up to 30 percent of heme iron, compared with 2-10 percent of non-heme iron, the ARC reports, adding that foods rich in vitamin C such as tomatoes or citrus fruits can help absorb people absorb non-heme iron.
+People absorb up to 30 percent of heme iron, compared with 2 to 10 percent of non-heme iron, the ARC reports, adding that foods rich in vitamin C such as tomatoes or citrus fruits can help absorb people absorb non-heme iron.

 - Pure iron is actually soft and malleable, according to the University of Denver.